civican/legisinfo/42-1/bills/C-44/bill_text.md

   **(1)** The portion of subsection 118.4(2) of the Act before paragraph (a) is replaced by the following:

-    **(2)** For the purposes of sections 63, 64, 118.2, 118.3 and 118.6, a reference to an audiologist, dentist, medical doctor, medical practitioner, nurse, **nurse practitioner**, occupational therapist, optometrist, pharmacist, physiotherapist, psychologist or speech-language pathologist is a reference to a person authorized to practise as such,
+    **(2)** For the purposes of sections 63, 64, 118.2, 118.3 and 118.6, a reference to an audiologist, dentist, medical doctor, medical practitioner, nurse, nurse practitioner, occupational therapist, optometrist, pharmacist, physiotherapist, psychologist or speech-language pathologist is a reference to a person authorized to practise as such,

   **(2)** Subsection (1) is deemed to have come into force on March 22, 2017.